zyedidia/micro/runtime/help/options.md

     default value: `2`

-* `paste`: treat characters sent from the terminal in a single chunk as a paste event rather than a series of manual key presses.
-If you are pasting using the terminal keybinding (not `Ctrl-v`, which is micro's default paste keybinding) then it is a good idea to enable this option during the paste and disable once the paste is over.
-See `> help copypaste` for details about copying and pasting in a terminal environment.

-    default value: `false`

 * `parsecursor`: if enabled, this will cause micro to parse filenames such as file.txt:10:5 as requesting to open `file.txt` with the cursor at line 10 and column 5.
 The column number can also be dropped to open the file at a